 Microneedling vs Sculptra: A Comparison for Collagen Stimulation – Which is More Effective?

 Ever feel like you’re staring at a dozen different road signs, all pointing to “youthful skin,” but you have no idea which route to take?

-I see that look of confusion all the time at my practice, Cosmed Laser Center in Brooklyn.
+Trying to choose between amazing treatments like microneedling and Sculptra can feel like a lot to sort through.
 As Dr. Jodan Anthony Pathinathan, MD, a triple board-certified specialist, I’ve spent my career helping people navigate these exact choices.
-It’s not just about picking a procedure, it’s about understanding which one truly syncs up with your skin’s needs and your personal goals.
+It isn’t just about picking a procedure, it’s about understanding which one truly syncs up with your skin’s needs and your personal goals.

 Think of collagen as the natural scaffolding that keeps your skin firm and bouncy.
-As we age, that scaffolding starts to weaken, and we begin looking for ways to shore it up.
+As we get older, that scaffolding starts to weaken.
 Through years of research and hands-on work, I’ve gotten to know both of these treatments intimately.
-Microneedling is like a gentle nudge to get your skin to rebuild collagen on the surface, while Sculptra works from deep within to create a much more significant and lasting foundation.

 I’m going to walk you through how each one works, side-by-side.
 My goal is to clear up the confusion so you can feel confident in choosing the path that’s right for you.